Yeah! Yeah! Die! Die! Death Metal Symphony in Deep C

 Yeah!
 Yeah!
 Die!
 Die!
-(Death Metal Symphony in Deep C) is the sixth studio album by Waltari that combines death metal with classical music.
+(Death Metal Symphony in Deep C) is the fourth studio album by Finnish band Waltari, combining death metal with classical music.
 Originally, Yeah!
 Yeah!
 Die!
 Die! was written as a stage show.
 After the show's premiere performance in 1995 at the Helsinki Music Festival, it was recorded and finally released in May 1996.

 History

 Yeah!
 Yeah!
 Die!
 Die! was written by Kärtsy Hatakka between 1992 and 1995.
 By the end of 1994, Hatakka got in contact with Riku Niemi, a Finnish conductor, composer and leader of Avanti! symphony orchestra.
 After Niemi became involved in the project, Hatakka finalized the work and Niemi arranged it for symphony orchestra.
 The premiere show was performed by Waltari on 22 August 1995 at the "Taiteiden Yö" festival in Helsinki (Helsinki Music Festival), Finland together with Avanti! symphony orchestra, conducted by Niemi.

 After the stage show, Yeah!
 Yeah!
 Die!
 Die! was recorded between September and November 1995, and in May 1996 the album Yeah!
 Yeah!
 Die!
 Die!
 Death Metal Symphony in Deep C was released in Germany, Austria and Switzerland.
 Yeah!
 Yeah!
 Die!
 Die! was performed once again in 1997 in Turku, Finland, supported by Turku Symphony Orchestra.